GLOBAL MARKETS-World shares, dollar hit pause ahead of U.S. CPI, ECB meeting

 Ahead of the U.S. CPI data, analysts polled by Reuters said they expected a rise of 0.4% in May, taking the annual pace to 3.4%.

-"A significant upside surprise in inflation could tilt the Fed taper discussion to sooner rather than later, though the majority would still be looking for substantial progress toward maximum employment before considering tapering," ANZ economists wrote in a note.
+"I doubt the Fed will be spooked and I doubt markets will be unless we get the core well above 3.5%.
+And the less bonds get scared, the greater the chance that risk sentiment is supported and dollar weakness resumes," Societe Generale analyst Kit Juckes said in a note.

-The number is also likely to be key for gold as a higher print and the subsequent tapering fears could reduce the yellow metal's lustre.
-In early European deals, gold was trading down 0.3% at $1,882.5 an ounce.
+Activity was muted in the currency market with the dollar flat against a basket of major currencies =USD, with the euro EUR= down 0.1% and the pound GBP= down 0.2%

-Elsewhere, oil prices fell as inventory data in the United States, the world's top oil consumer, showed a surge in gasoline stocks that indicates weaker-than-expected fuel demand at the start of summer, the country's peak season for motoring.
+The CPI number is also likely to be key for gold as a higher print and the subsequent tapering fears could reduce demand.
+The yellow metal last traded down 0.3% at $1,882.1 an ounce.

 Asia stock marketshttps://tmsnrt.rs/2zpUAr4